Tokio Jokio: Plot

 The next segment is "Nippon-Nifties Style Show", and the narrator presents a "Japanese Victory Suit".
 The narrator states that the suit has no cuffs, no pleats, and no lapel.
 This actually means there is no suit, and a small, almost-naked Japanese man wearing a diaper is shivering in the snow and trying to warm himself with a small candle.

 The scene switches to a sports announcer, a Japanese man named Red Toga-San (whose name is a pun on sports journalists Red Barber and Stan Thorgerson), talking out of a hole around a black background.
 As he is making an announcement, the hole closes on his lips, which then fall to the ground and are revealed to be false teeth with the label "Made in Japan".
 The Japanese "King of Swat" (a reference to Babe Ruth's nickname as the Sultan of Swat) is shown in the next scene, wearing a baseball outfit next to a trophy that is identical to his head in shape.
 A fly then appears onscreen, and the "King of Swat" attempts to swat it while spinning around.
 The fly grabs the flyswatter from the "King of Swat" and hits him with it, then flies away with the trophy.

 "Headline Poisonalities" shows some personalities that made the headline that week.
 Isoroku Yamamoto is seen standing behind a desk and introduces himself as he walks on stilts to look taller.
 He states that he "will dictate peace terms in the White House."
 An editor's note covers the screen, telling the audience that the room in the next scene is reserved for Yamamoto.
 When the card is removed, there is an opened door and inside the room is an electric chair, and Chopin's Marche funèbre is quoted.
+By the time this cartoon was released, Yamamoto was already killed in action after his plane was shot down by Allied forces a month prior.

 The scene fades and the narrator explains how General Homma demonstrates "Japanese coolness and calmness during air raid attacks".
 However, this statement is ironic since Homma is shown running around in a forest and bumping into trees.
 Homma then panics and runs inside a hollow log.
 Homma sticks his head out of the log, panting.
 A skunk also comes out of the log and sniffs Homma in disgust, so it ducks back into the log and reappears with a gas mask.